Your guide to the heart of Litchfield County:

 Sign up for SMS Updates Here

 Mark your calendar for Litchfield Magazine’s Savor Litchfield, the premier culinary event held at the beautiful South Farms in Morris.
 From 3–6pm, enjoy an unforgettable afternoon of flavor as Chef John Bordeau of Sparrow in New Milford brings together 20 of the area’s top culinary talents, each preparing signature bites for guests to enjoy.
-Expect craft cocktails from Litchfield Distillery and South Farms, upscale pop-up shops, a full cash bar, and fun for the whole family with a dedicated kids zone.
+Expect craft cocktails from Litchfield Distillery and South Farms, upscale pop-up shops, live music by the Dirk Quinn Band, a full cash bar, and fun for the whole family with a dedicated kids zone.

 Looking to elevate your experience?
 Our special limited quantity of VIP tickets offer early access beginning at 2 pm, featuring an exclusive hour of elevated offerings, including premium bites, signature cocktails, and a deluxe goody bag.
 VIP guests will enjoy special tastings from Michelin-award-winning chef Gabe McMackin, Prosecco, curated cheeses by Kate Redin, seafood by Zach Redin of To the Gills, and more—all before the main event opens to the public at 3pm.